96th Marathi Sahitya Sammelan: Controversies

-In Wardha, the organisations following the ideology of Mahatma Gandhi and Vinoba Bhave had raised concerns about certain programs.
-Groups such as the Vinoba Janmasthan Trust, Sevagram Ashram Pratishthan, Maharashtra Sarvodaya Mandal, and Kisan Adhikar Abhiyaan issued a leaflet addressing their objections.
-The leaflet states, "On Sunday, February 5, 2023, a seminar titled 'Manohar Mhaisaalkar Sabhamandapat: Gandhiji and Vinobaji: Present Perspective' was conducted.
-Dr. Vinay Sahastrabuddhe (Delhi), who is associated with the Rashtriya Swayamsevak Sangh, an organization opposed to Gandhi's ideals, chaired the seminar.
-This raises the question of whether the seminar truly reflects Gandhiji and Vinobaji's perspectives, which should have been a consideration for the organizers.
+The organisations in Wardha which follows the ideology of Mahatma Gandhi and Vinoba Bhave such as the Vinoba Janmasthan Trust, Sevagram Ashram Pratishthan, Maharashtra Sarvodaya Mandal, and Kisan Adhikar Abhiyaan issued a leaflet addressing their objections and had raised concerns about a seminar Manohar "Mhaisaalkar Sabhamandapat: Gandhiji and Vinobaji: Present Perspective" held on February 5, 2023.
+The leaflet states, "The seminar was conducted by Dr. Vinay Sahastrabuddhe, who is associated with the anti-Gandhi organisation Rashtriya Swayamsevak Sangh.
+This raises the question of whether the seminar truly reflects Mahatma Gandhi and Vinoba Bhave's perspectives."

-The leaflet also criticizes the lack of invitations extended to local activists and intellectuals who work with Gandhian and Vinobaji's principles in Sevagram–Pavanar.
-It notes that although scholars from Goa, Mumbai, Pune, Nanded, and Nagpur were invited, those involved with Gandhian and Vinobaji's thought in the local area were not included, nor were the office-bearers of these institutions given proper recognition at the event.

 Protests

-The protestors, having meticulously planned their actions, initiated their demonstration shortly after the program began.
-During the Chief Minister's speech, Vidarbha supporters in the hall staged a protest by dispersing leaflets onto the dais.
+The protesters initiated their demonstration shortly after the program began.
+During the Chief Minister of Maharashtra's speech, Vidarbha supporters in the hall staged a protest by dispersing leaflets onto the dais.
 The police promptly intervened and detained the individuals involved.

 Promises

-On February 5, 2023, the final day of the conference and celebrating the Vidarbha Sahitya Sangh's 100th anniversary, Deputy Chief Minister Devendra Fadnavis announced that the state government would grant ₹10 crore to the organization.
+On February 5, 2023, the final day of the conference coinciding the Vidarbha Sahitya Sangh's 100th anniversary, Devendra Fadnavis announced that the state government would grant ₹10 crore to the organization.